History and Philosophy

 Using the walls of the museum as our canvas, we strive, as curators and educators, to provide a varied visual experience so that any one individual will be able to find work which will draw them into the world of the artist.
 In addition, we hope to provide aesthetically pleasing and intellectually stimulating presentations to diverse audiences – from our youngest to oldest visitors.

-Over 30 years ago, sculptor Harry Holl and lawyer-artist Roy Freed founded the Cape Cod Museum of Art to preserve the art of the Cape for Cape Codders.
+In 1981, sculptor Harry Holl and lawyer-artist Roy Freed founded the Cape Cod Museum of Art to preserve the art of the Cape for Cape Codders.
 Today, CCMoA is the only museum totally dedicated to preserving and exhibiting works by outstanding artists, past and present, of the entire Cape Cod and Islands region.
 The influence of the artists highlighted here has been profound.
 They represent a series of interrelationships - student to teacher - colleague to colleague - which unites the artistic heritage of the region.

 Several Cape teachers have been very influential in Cape Cod and American art history, including Charles Hawthorne, Henry Hensche, R. H. Ives Gammell, and Hans Hofmann, all represented in the museum's collection.
 Many of their students are also represented in the collection and their work shows the influence of their teachers as well as the results of their own explorations.